lgrcia/prose/README.md

 ## Helping us

-We are interested in seeing how you use prose, as well in helping you in creating blocks for your own need.
+We are interested in seeing how you use prose, as well as helping creating blocks you need.
 Do not hesitate to reach us out! ☎️